harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D87
 Continued working on Hacktober Fest Contributions.
 Done with all the required contributions, now contributing to more for better reach and learning.

+### R1D88
+Continued working with React and some personal projects.
+Implemented complex state management and added a few android app screens in the app.